 Type: E-Book Collections, Historical / Primary Sources

 Latino Literature: Poetry, Drama, and Fiction includes more than 100,000 pages of poetry, short fiction, novels, and more than 450 plays.
-Nearly all of the content is in copyright, and most of the other items are long out of print or have never before been published.
+Nearly all of the content is in copyright, and most of the other items are long out of print or have never been published.
 Besides serving as a rich resource for literature scholars, the collection also supports the study of American history, ethnic diversity, immigrations issues, and political history.

 Abbreviation: latlit